 Services are provided at your location or in other community settings on a flexible schedule so they are as accessible and convenient as possible.

-Fit to Farm presentations are flexible and can be presented in as little as 10 minutes or as long as 45 minutes.
-Each lesson addresses the benefits of making healthy lifestyle changes, the consequences of not making those changes and simple strategies for making changes day-to-day while farming, fishing or logging.
+Fit-to-Farm also includes education programs.
+Fit to Farm presentations are flexible and can be presented in as little as 10 minutes.
+Each lesson addresses the benefits of making healthy lifestyle changes, the consequences of not making those changes and simple strategies for making changes day-to-day while farming, fishing, or logging.

 ABOUT GRAIN SAFETY/GRAIN RESCUE PROGRAMS